sola9/inatdex/README.md

 pip install pyqt6
 ```
 <br>
-With these installed, you should be able to run inatdex.py.
+With these installed, you should be able to start iNatdex by running main.py.
 Further details on using inatdex can be found in instructions.pdf